ravel-net/ravel-net.github.io/walkthrough.md

     ravel> watch hosts 5

-To refresh the database and truncate all tables except the topology, use `reinit`.  _Note_: this will not clear switch flow tables.
+To refresh the database and truncate all tables except the topology (_note_: this will not clear switch flow tables):

+    ravel> reinit

 #### Mininet